peckjd/cpsc318/lab02/README.md

 - Enable the yum-cron service: `sudo systemctl enable yum-cron.service`
 - Start the yum-cron service: `sudo systemctl start yum-cron.service`
 - Check the status of yum-cron: `systemctl status yum-cron.service`
-- **OQE**: Take a screenshot of your terminal.
-It must show the results of the status command.

 ### Modify your user preferences
 Your home directory contains configuration files (known as dot files because the filename starts with a '.') that you can modify to tailor a system to your preferences.
 By default CentOS/RHEL uses the [bash](https://www.gnu.org/software/bash/) shell and it can be customized using the .bashrc file.